Shacham6/mockitup/README.md

 ```

-Here you'll probably notice a quirky detail: Yes, we're not enforcing the order by default.
+Here you'll probably notice that we don't enforce order by default.
 In order to enforce the order, simply pass `ordered=True` to the `expectation_suite`:

 ``` python